Jadé Fadojutimi

 Jadé Fadojutimi (born 1993) is a British painter.
 Fadojutimi lives and works in London, United Kingdom.

 Early life and education

-Fadojutimi was born in London, England, in 1993, and is of Nigerian heritage.
-In 2015, she graduated with a BA from the Slade School of Fine Art, London.
+Fadojutimi was born in London, England, in 1993, and grew up in Ilford as the eldest of three daughters.
+Her father, a management consultant, and her mother, a civil servant, are British of Nigerian heritage.

+In 2015, Fadojutimi graduated with a BA degree from the Slade School of Fine Art, London.
 In 2017, she earned an MA from the Royal College of Art, London.